A heap of bones on the ground – Yassine Salihine and Noam Toran on post-apocalyptic imaginaries

 N.T.

 Yes!
-And the expression of whiteness as a technique of separation can be linked to the great fear of ethnic mixing that obsessed imperial and colonial authorities in the 19th and early 20th centuries: the impossibility of preventing, on the margins of their domain, the mixing of races, which was perceived as an infection that would inevitably lead to the end of the empire.
-After all, zombie stories tell us nothing else: an allegorical infection whereby one group is replaced by another.
+And this expression of whiteness as a technology of separation is also connected to the great fear of miscegenation that obsessed the imperial and colonial powers of the 19th and early 20th centuries; the inability to control, at the peripheries of their dominion, the mixing of blood that interracial relations would produce, and that the “infection” would invariably lead to the end of Empire.
+I mean, zombie apocalypses allegorically are all about that; the infection and replacement of one group of people by another.

 Y.S.